morpho-org/morpho-blue/certora/README.md

 ## Usage

 To verify specification files, run the corresponding script in the [`certora/scripts`](./scripts) folder.
+It requires having set the `CERTORAKEY` environment variable to a valid Certora key.
 You can pass arguments to the script, which allows you to verify specific properties.
 For example, at the root of the repository:

 ```